wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: You know, on a personal level, would you guess that the supposed artifacts on Mars--do you think those are remnants of a previous culture you know, personally, or do you believe that they are natural formations, or are you remaining undecided?

-If I had to guess, I'd say it's probably not remnants of a civilization as we

-know ic.
-But that they are manifestations of consciousness we don't
+DR: If I had to guess, I'd say it's probably not remnants of a civilization as we know it.
+But that they are manifestations of consciousness we don't understand yet.

-understand yet.

 OK, so there's another for you ...